-- Better dependency modeling with the Java Library plugin decreases the volume of the classpath compile
+- Better dependency modeling with the Java Library plugin decreases the volume of the classpath compilation.

 - Its intelligent classpath helps prevent the need to build when a library’s binary interface has not changed.

-Java Decompiler is a Java freeware tool that reconstructs the CLASS Java source code.
-You can decompile java applets, JAR and ZIP files to make Java source code precise.
-You are able to use java decompiler to view predefined Java class data such as HashMap, HashSet, ArrayList, etc.
+Java Decompiler is a Java freeware tool reconstructing the CLASS Java source code.
+To make Java source code precise, you can decompile Java applets, JAR, and ZIP files.
+You can use a Java decompiler to view predefined Java class data such as HashMap, HashSet, ArrayList, etc.

-- It works for almost all version of java
+- It works for almost all versions of Java,

-JUnit is a testing tool used for java programming.
-It is an open-source i.t it is free
+JUnit is a testing tool used for Java programming.
+It is open-source; it is free.

 Features of JUnit:

-- With the help of this tool writing and running, test script becomes easy
+- With the help of this tool, writing and running test scripts becomes easy

 - It is Used to load the database with a specific set of data.

-- To identify different types of test methods and run test cases efficiently it provides annotations.
+- It provides annotations to identify different types of test methods and test cases efficiently.

-- It allows faster coding so that the quality and speed of developing increases.
+- It allows faster coding so that the quality and speed of development increase.

-- It is used to Prepare different objects and set of inputs.
+- It is used to Prepare other objects and sets of inputs.

-The Apache JMeterTM is completely open-source Java software, first created by the Apache Software Foundation’s Stefano Mazzocchi to load functional behavior testing and performance measurement.
-Originally, JMeter was used to test Web Application or FTP.
-Now, JMeter is currently used for functional testing, database server testing, etc.
+The Apache JMeterTM ly open-source Java software, first created by the Apache Software Foundation’s Stefano Mazzocchi to load functional behavior testing and performance measurement.
+Originally, JMeter was used to test Web Applications or FTP.
+JMeter is currently used for functional testing, database server testing, etc.

 Features of Apache JMeter: